OFFICE CLOSED UNTIL FURTHER NOTICE

-To limit the spread of the coronavirus, the City of Petaluma has moved to an “essential services” operational model from March 17 to May 3.
-During that time, all City buildings will be closed to the public.
-All City Departments will be working at reduced staffing levels and will be providing ESSENTIAL SERVICES ONLY, primarily through e-mail and phone.
+To limit the spread of the coronavirus, the City of Petaluma has moved to an “essential services” operational model.
+Until further notice, all City buildings will be closed to the public.
+All City Departments will be working remotely and will be providing ESSENTIAL SERVICES ONLY, primarily through e-mail and phone.

 Getting a Permit Means Different things in Different Situations

 One of the hardest things about getting a permit is understanding which permit you need.
 The City issues permits for all construction.
 But we also oversee the installation of equipment, some kinds of storage, changing how a space is used, installing landscaping, and for some special business types.
 Issuing permits is our way of tracking your work and making sure it meets the applicable standards and rules.
 Some projects require several permits from different City departments.
 And other projects also require permits and approvals from County, State, and/or Federal agencies.

 Once you figure out which permits you will need, you will then need to understand what you will need to prepare in order to apply for the permit.
 In many cases, the main requirement is a set of plans that describes the work you propose.
 In other cases, we might also need to see the specifications of equipment, the make up of the soil under your project, or the water pressure in you water pipes.

 Installing a new roof or water heater?
 Repairing a broken fence?
 Or redoing your master bathroom?
 You'll need a permit for all of this and more.

 The way you use your property could trigger requirements.
 If you work from home, you will need a Home Occupation Permit.
 Or, if you change a retail space to a restaurant you may need to install several upgrades.